lroberts77/GildedRose-Refactoring-Kata/README.md

 $ bundle
 ```

 ## <a name="Rspec">Rspec Tests</a>
 ```shell
 $ cd GildedRose-Refactoring-Kata
 $ rspec
 ```
-## <a name="Project">Project Direction</a>
-I started this tech test by writing tests to see if the code executed everything on the requirements specification.
-All the tests passed therefore I knew that the code was working.
-Because of all the if and else statements I couldn't follow the structure, so I began rewriting the code.
-I separated the items into if statements and put the value adjustments into ternary operators.
-By doing this I distilled the code and made it easier to read by item and behaviour.

 ## <a name="Usage">Usage</a>
 in the terminal